HISTONE DEACETYLASE INHIBITOR

 How do I take it?

-Zolinza is taken orally once daily.
+Zolinza is taken orally once daily with food.

 Zolinza comes in capsule form.

 The FDA-approved label for Zolinza lists common side effects including fatigue, changes to the sense of taste, nausea, diarrhea, low blood cell counts, elevated blood sugar, and loss of appetite.

 Rare but serious side effects listed for Zolinza include dangerously low blood cell counts, severe gastrointestinal symptoms, fetal harm in pregnant women, gastrointestinal bleeding, and potentially life-threatening blood clots.

 For more details about this treatment, visit: